 Where to find effective probiotics

-If you choose not to seek guidance from a health care practitioner, here is a list of superior probiotic products that will improve your health even without testing.
+Here is a list of superior probiotic products I’ve used and recommend to clients that will improve your health.
 It is important to determine that the product you are buying works because many probiotic supplement products on the market do not deliver the promises they claim on the label.
-And worse, some products are actually derived from toxic ingredients such as human bowel waste.
+And worse, some products are actually derived from toxic ingredients or include genetically-modified substances.

 These are therapeutic, professional grade products.
 They cost more than many brands you will find in grocery or health food stores, but their potency is guaranteed and worth the money spent: